mhmmdgamal/ecommerce/README.md

 ### Prerequisites

-you have to study jsp and servelt Before download the first 5 versions nearly
+you have to study :

+1- jsp and servelt Before download the first 5 versions nearly

-but if you need to see the project more readable .. no error.. you have to go JSTL Version .................................................... after we using JSTL .. we using bulider Concept and after bulider Concept .. we using maven and The project is being developed
+2- if you need to see the project more readable .. no error.. you have to go JSTL Version

+3- if you need to understand the project you have to study tow patterns
+    i- DAO ( Data Access Object)
+    ii- design pattern (and  focused on bulider) .................................................... after you finish 2 patterns you need to know about Maven ..

+>> The project is being developed ...

 ### Installing